jrief/django-admin-sortable2/README.md

 Initial data
 ------------
-In case you just changed your model to contain an additional field named, say ``my_order``, which does not yet contain any values, then you may set initial ordering values by pasting this code snipped into the Django shell:
+In case you just changed your model to contain an additional sorting field (e.g. ``my_order``), which does not yet contain any values, then you may set initial ordering values by pasting this code snippet into the Django shell:

 ```python
 shell> ./manage.py shell